packetfocus/BurpParser/README.md

 # ISSUES!?!

-Haven't tested using full paths yet, so until its tested use paths for -i and -o as shown below.
+Haven't tested using full paths yet, so until its tested use paths for -i , -c and -o as shown below.
 The xml/ and output/ directories are created by default.

         python BurpXMLParser.py -i xml\auth-scan-1.xml -o output\josh_out.docx -c output\outfile.csv